Hideki Matsui: Retirement

-Philanthropy
+Charity work

-Matsui donated $500,000 towards charity relief for victims of the December 2004 Indian Ocean tsunami, which the country becoming the second donation to the relief efforts of national crises since SARS pandemic in 2003, although Japan did not severely affected by the outbreak.
+Matsui donated $500,000 towards charity relief for victims of the December 2004 Indian Ocean tsunami.

 Matsui also donated $620,000 to relief efforts for victims of the 2011 earthquake, tsunami, and subsequent Fukushima nuclear disaster in the Tōhoku region of Japan.
-On March 21, 2015, Matsui and former teammate Derek Jeter held a baseball charity event to support children affected by the 2011 earthquake, tsunami, and nuclear disaster, at the Tokyo Dome.
+In March 2015, Matsui and former teammate Derek Jeter held a baseball charity event to support children affected by the 2011 earthquake, tsunami, and nuclear disaster, at the Tokyo Dome.
 The event included a baseball clinic and a home run derby between Matsui and Jeter.

 Personal life

 Matsui announced to the press on March 27, 2008, that he had married in a private ceremony in New York.
 His bride's name was not announced, but it was reported that she was 25 years old and had been formerly working in a "reputable position at a highly respected company".
 They met in Japan after the 2006 off-season.
 Matsui's first son was born in the United States around the time of his retirement.
-As of November 2016, Matsui had an apartment in the Upper West Side of Manhattan and a home in Connecticut where he was raising his son.
+As of November 2016, Matsui had an apartment on the Upper West Side of Manhattan and a home in Connecticut, where he was raising his son.
 In January 2017, his wife gave birth to the couple's second son.
+He continues to live in New York City as of 2021.